-Includes Sporadic, Familial and Variant Creutzfeldt-Jakob Disease (CJD), Gerstmann-Strãussler-

-Scheinker Disease and Fatal Familial Insomnia
+Sporadic, Familial and Variant Creutzfeldt-Jakob Disease (CJD), Gerstmann-Sträussler-Scheinker Disease and Fatal Familial Insomnia

-1. Diagnosed with any form of CJD, or other human prion disease.

-2. Identified at increased risk of developing a prion associated disorder.

-This includes:

-a) Individuals at familial risk of prion-associated diseases (have had two or more blood relatives develop a prion-associated disease or have been informed following genetic counselling they are at risk).

-are at noity.

-b) Individuals who have potentially been put at increased risk from surgery, transfusion or transplant of tissues or organs.

-c) Individuals who have been told that they may be at increased risk because a recipient of blood or tissues that they have donated has developed a prion related disorder.

-d) Recipients of dura mater grafts.

-e) Recipients of corneal, scleral or other ocular tissue grafts.

-f) Recipients of human pituitary derived extracts.

-g) Since January 1st 1980: Recipients of any allogeneic human tissue.
+- 1. Diagnosed with any form of CJD, or other human prion disease. - 2.
+Identified at increased risk of developing a prion associated disorder.
+This includes: - a) Individuals at familial risk of prion-associated diseases (have had two or more blood relatives develop a prion-associated disease or have been informed following genetic counselling they are at risk). - b) Individuals who have potentially been put at increased risk from surgery, transfusion or transplant of tissues or organs. - c) Individuals who have been told that they may be at increased risk because a recipient of blood or tissues that they have donated has developed a prion related disorder. - d) Recipients of dura mater grafts. - e) Recipients of corneal, scleral or other ocular tissue grafts. - f) Recipients of human pituitary derived extracts. - g) Since January 1st 1980: Recipients of any allogeneic human tissue.

-Discretionary If the donor has had two or more blood relatives develop a prion-associated disease and, following genetic counselling, they have been informed that they are not at risk, accept.
+If the donor has had two or more blood relatives develop a prion-associated disease and, following genetic counselling, they have been informed that they are not at risk, accept.
 This requires confirmation by a Designated Medical Officer.

-See if Relevant Pituitary Extract - Human
+Pituitary Extract - Human Tissue and Cell Allograft Recipients

-Additional Information See the Position Statement on Creutzfeldt-Jakob Disease available in the JPAC Document ibrary.
+See the Position Statement on Creutzfeldt-Jakob Disease available in the JPAC Document Library.

-Reason for Change The entry has been modified to comply with advice from the MSBTO committee of the DH.
+The entry has been modified to comply with advice from the MSBTO committee of the DH.